Upload new images. The image library for this site will open in a new window.

 Nursing student Shalon Ferguson in biology lab with Dr. Tom Giardina.
 Shalon graduated from the nursing education program in 2020.

 Georgetown's dual-admissions partnership with Beebe Healthcare's Margaret H. Rollins School of Nursing in Lewes, Del., offers prospective nursing students the opportunity to simultaneously earn an Associate in Arts degree from UD and a diploma in professional nursing from Rollins, which is the only hospital-based nursing program in Delaware.
-This educational partnership, which commenced in fall 2017, offers a pathway for southern Delaware students to pursue RN, BSN and MSN degrees—all without having to leave Sussex County.
 As a dual-enrollment nursing student, you get the best of both schools, receiving a UD education in your prerequisite courses with the AAP while also gaining valuable clinical experience at the Rollins School of Nursing.

 Take a virtual tour of the Rollins campus and learn more about the AAP’s exciting opportunities for nursing students in southern Delaware.